SAP-archive/xsk/docs-site/docs/lifecycle/cicd.md

       1. Click the `Decode` button to decode the secret.
       1. Copy the `token` value _(e.g. `eyJhbGciOiJS...`)_.

-    Copy the `Service Account` certificate as later will be needed for the `KYMA_TOKEN` secret:
+    Copy the `Service Account` certificate as later will be needed for the `KYMA_CERTIFICATE` secret:

       1. Navigate to your Kyma cluster.
       1. Go to `Configuration` &#8594; `Service Accounts`.